 (Make sure you have a properly cycled brackish tank before purchasing opae ula.
 Full instructions available here.

-Blue Star Endlers (Poecilia wingei) class ‘P’ 1 pair plus ~8 fry $25
+Blue Star Endlers (Poecilia wingei) class ‘P’ 1 pair plus ~8 fry $25, available

-Mourning geckos, Lepidodactylus lugubris, hatchlings/juveniles, inquire for availability
+Mourning geckos, Lepidodactylus lugubris, hatchlings/juveniles, AVAILABLE, shipping express only

 Two geckos for $50, or 3 for $70

-I generally ship Tuesdays and Wednesdays.
-To ship on Tuesday, your order must be made by Monday at 6 pm Mountain time.
+I generally ship Tuesdays.
+To ship on Tuesday, your order must be made by Friday of the previous week at 1 pm US Mountain time.
 Please let me know ASAP if you need another ship date, and we’ll see what we can work out.